geins-io/ralph-module-voyado-elevate/README.md

 npm install @geins/ralph-module-voyado-elevate
 ```

+### 2. Add the module to your Geins PWA Storefront Ralph

-Once installed, you can add the module to your Nuxt2 app by updating the modules array in the nuxt.config.js file.
-You can then configure the module by adding options to the `@geins/ralph-module-voyado-elevate` object:
+Add the module to your `nuxt.config.js` file.
+Configure the module by adding options to the `@geins/ralph-module-voyado-elevate` object:

 ```javascript
 // nuxt.config.js